Walworth County deputies use nonlethal force in intoxicated driving arrest

 Police said the driver would not provide ID and that there was a passenger passed out in the front seat with a case of beer between his legs.

-The deputy called for backup, but the driver would not follow officers' orders.
+The deputy called for backup, but the driver would not follow officers' orders, according to the release.
 An officer also identified a bag in the suspect vehicle with a firearm manufacturer's patch on it, leading police to believe the man might be armed.

 The driver eventually left his vehicle but still refused to comply, police said.
 The sheriff's office supervisor on scene used a "40mm less lethal weapon" to subdue the suspect when the driver "began to face deputies, walking toward their location, bringing his hands towards his sides," according to the release.